 On 29 occasions, the St Andrews Golf Course was home to the Open Championship, and the event will return in 2022 for the 30th occasion.

 Put every great of the game has walked down 18 and crossed the Swilkan bridge.

 Past Open Champions at St.Andrews include infamous legends of the game such as Bobby Jones, Sam Snead, Peter Thompson, Jack Nicklaus, Seve Ballesteros, Nick Faldo, and Tiger Woods.

 St.Andrews Old Course | Hole By Hole Guide

 The widest fairway in golf awaits your first tee shot, A short Par 4 that will test every nerve in your body, You are teeing off from the first tee in front of the Royal and Ancient at the home of golf.
 Aim straight down the middle to avoid the Swilcan Burn that reaches for shots left and right of the target.

 2nd – Par 4 (Dyke)

 One of the best par 4’s on the course.
-You must make a decision from the tee.
-The left-hand side is favorable, take the bolder line down the right-hand side of the fairway and risk getting caught up in the thick gorse.
-The second shot will be to one of the largest greens in the world (Doubled with the 16th) Don’t get close to the pin and you are well and truly in 3 put territory.
+You must decide on the tee.
+The left-hand side is favourable, take the bolder line down the right-hand side of the fairway and risk getting caught up in the thick gorse.
+The second shot will be one of the world’s largest greens (Doubled with the 16th) Don’t get close to the pin, and you are well and truly in 3 put territory.